Please contact the EFE #330 office at 217/355-1382 for any questions that were not answered here.

 Will the Early College and Career Academy programs follow my high school calendar?

 This is extremely important.
-No, the Early College and Career Academy will follow the Parkland College school calendar.
+No, the Early College and Career Academy will follow the Parkland College calendar.
 Your high school is aware of this.
 If you will be utilizing a school bus, your school will still provide the bus on days when your school is not in session, but Parkland College is in session.
-If your school’s spring break is not held on the same week as Parkland’s, you will still be responsible for attending your Early College and Career Academy program.
+If your school’s spring break is not held on the same week as Parkland’s, you will still be responsible for attending your ECCA classes.
+If you have any questions about this, please contact Nick Elder at the

 What time are the programs held?

-All Early College and Career Academy programs will be held for at least 1.5 hours per day, each day that Parkland College is in session during the fall and spring semester during the hours of 7:30 – 9:30 am.
+All ECCA programs will be held for at least 1.5 hours per day, each day that Parkland College is in session during the fall and spring semester, during the hours of 7:30 – 9:30 am.
 Each program will have a unique start/end time, but it will be between the hours of 7:30 – 9:30 am.
-This was done to allow the student to travel back to their home district and continue their daily schedule.
+If you have any questions about this, please contact Nick Elder at the EFE #330/ECCA office (217/355-1382 or firstname.lastname@example.org).
+This schedule was created to allow students to travel back to their home district and continue their daily high school schedule.

 How do I sign up for the Early College and Career Academy?

-Students should contact their high school guidance counselor if they wish to sign up for an Early College and Career Academy program.
-The Early College and Career Academy application materials will be turned into the student’s high school counseling office and then be delivered to the EFE #330 office.
-If you are a home-schooled student, please contact the EFE #330 office for application information.
+Students should contact their high school counselor if they wish to sign up for an ECCA program.
+The ECCA application materials will be turned into the student’s high school counseling office and will then be delivered to the EFE #330/ECCA office at Parkland.
+If you are a home-schooled student, please contact the EFE #330/ECCA office (217/355-1382) for application information.
 Application materials are available on the application process page.

 Will there be “college-age” students in my courses or only other high school students?

-The Early College and Career Academy courses will only be offered to high school students.
+The ECCA sections will only be offered to high school students.

 Should I purchase textbooks before class begins?